-Are ClickUp Docs any good? 🤔 Should you use ClickUp documents to replace Notion, Google Docs, Word, or Coda?
+Are Use our ClickUp affiliate link!
+Docs any good? 🤔 Should you use ClickUp documents to replace Notion, Google Docs, Word, or Use our Coda affiliate link!?
 We’re about to find out!
 In this video, we’re breaking down ClickUp Docs (aka Docs 3.0).

 We’ll explain how to use this popular ClickUp feature and, ultimately, make a decision on which documentation tool is right for you.

 Curious to try ClickUp yourself?
 Use our affiliate link to get started with ClickUp for free!

 Let’s Dive In

 ClickUp came out with Docs 3.0 a while back.
 Does that make ClickUp Docs better than Notion?
 Better than Word?
 Better than Google Docs?
 Maybe.
 To find out, we’re going through a quick rundown of what ClickUp Docs are, what they’re good at, and what they’re not so good at.
 We’ll leave the ultimate decision as to whether it’s the best tool for you in the end.